abhidesikan/madras-medley/content/book-reviews/oneminutemanager.md

 ---
-title: "The New One Minute Manager"
+title: "The New One Minute Manager - Review by Abhishek Desikan"
 date: 2024-01-14T20:06:32-08:00
 draft: false
 ---